Brown Environmental Leadership Lab (BELL): Rhode Island

 Early Arrival

-Although you should make every effort to plan your travel to Brown based on a Sunday arrival between 9 a.m. and 1 p.m.
-EST, procedures are in place to accommodate Saturday arrival for those students who are arriving from long distances and need to work around flight schedules.
+Although you should make every effort to plan your travel to Brown based on a Sunday arrival between 9 a.m. and Noon (12 p.m.)
+ET, procedures are in place to accommodate Saturday arrival for those students who are arriving from long distances and need to work around flight schedules.
 There is a $150 early arrival fee for students arriving on Saturday.
-Early arrival arrangements must be made by the Wednesday before your program start date.
+Early arrival arrangements must be made by the Wednesday before your course start date.
 If you meet the early arrival criteria due to long-distance travel, please click through the ‘Early Arrival’ purchase link in the ‘Optional’ section of your student portal.
 Please note, as buildings are in use throughout the summer, the rooms for specific programs may not be available until Sunday at 9 a.m.
 If you are approved for early arrival, you may be housed in a different building than the one you will be assigned to on Sunday.
+Students who are approved to arrive early will have access to the Dining Halls on campus.

 Late Arrival

-You should make every effort to arrive between 9 a.m. and 1 p.m.
-EST on Sunday before your course(s) begins so that you can participate in orientations that provide important information, community-building activities and time to settle into your room.
-If you are arriving after 1 p.m., you will check in with the Pre-College Student Life Housing team to access your check-in materials.
+You should make every effort to arrive between 9 a.m. and Noon (12 p.m.)
+ET on arrival day so that you can participate in BELL Orientation and community-building activities.
+If you are arriving after Noon (12 p.m.), you will check in with the BELL Rhode Island staff.
 Please email precollege@brown.edu with the time of your late arrival and arrival instructions will be provided.

 Check-In for Students Participating in Consecutive On-Campus Courses/Programs